ivanmpl/projects/README.md

 # projects

-Repository of projects mentioned on my github page and other various snippets.
+Repository of projects mentioned on my github page and various other snippets

-Languages include: C, C++, C#, VB.NET, Java, Python, HTML, CSS and Javascript
+Languages include: C, C++, C#, Java, Python, HTML, CSS and Javascript ... more to come!!!

 Contributors: Ivan